tsecher/bim-gdpr/docs/events/principle.md

 Events are managed with rxjs subjects.
 You can find further information on [the officiel website of rxjs](https://rxjs-dev.firebaseapp.com/guide/subject)

 ## Principle
-The eGDPR is an event manager.
+The bGDPR is an event manager.
 You can listen and dispatch events using it.

 Only listened events are dispatched.
 So no event is dispatched until a related event is declared.